tenintech/ad-user-management-lab/README.md

 ## What I Learned
 Once the server is promoted to a Domain Controller, it changes how users authenticate within the environment.
 Now users can sign on and be local users, or sign on as domain users.
-It becomes necessary when you log in to specify how you want to interact with the domain.
 Group Policy is a great tool to control many many specific attributes and rules for a collection of computers on a domain.

 <h2>⏭️Next Steps</h2>